We will halve the impact of our waste

 We’re always looking for ways to reduce our impact on the environment.
 After all, this beautiful planet is our home, and we consider ourselves very house proud!

 We’re doing our bit to use recovered materials across our packaging and other single use products, keeping your faces clean with 100% recycled material napkins, dishing up tasty eats in takeaway packaging made with 100% recycled cardboard and introducing Australian manufactured bin liners made from 100% recycled material.
+We also use 100% recycled paper for our printed menus.
 This is just the beginning of something pretty damn spectacular – watch this space!